top of page

 • 4 min read

-When my son was three years old, I received an invitation from a husband and wife who run a preschool out of their home to visit their school and see if it was a good fit for my son.
+When my youngest son was three years old, I received an invitation from a husband and wife acquaintence, who run a preschool out of their home, to visit and see if their school would be a good fit for my son.
 They were parents of a classmate of my older son, who was already in Elementary School, and we had been introduced earlier that year.
+Given that my three-year-old was not yet in preschool, and they had recently opened their school and were recruiting students, this seemed like a serendipitous opportunity.

-My two boys and I got in the car one Saturday and drove to their house in a nearby neighborhood of Los Angeles.
-When we arrived, their 6 year-old daughter was peering out from their front window, waiting for us to arrive.
-Their school is play-based, and my boys had a fun time playing with the school's toys and using its equipment.
+My two boys and I got in our car one Saturday morning and drove to their house/preschool in a nearby neighborhood of Los Angeles.
+When we pulled up, their 6 year-old daughter was peering out from their front window, waiting for us to arrive.
+My boys had fun playing with the school's toys and equipment, and having a simultaneous playdate with their daughter.
 I enrolled my youngest son two months later.

-Everything was going well.
-It was January, and the national U.S. holiday for Martin Luther King Jr. was approaching.
-A year earlier, my older son had shared with his kindergarten class that his great-grandmother had been a teacher at the first school to integrate in Virginia and it had piqued so much interest from his teachers that they invited me into the classroom to share about it.
-As MLK Jr. Day approached again, I felt moved to share the story with my younger son’s new preschool teacher.
-He had been a progressive educator his whole career, and I thought this piece of history might interest him.
+Everything proceeded to go well.
+As the U.S. national holiday for Martin Luther King Jr. approached, I started to feel an inclination to share a family story with my son's new preschol teacher.
+A year earlier around this time, my older son's class studied the civil rights movement and he had shared with his kindergarten class that his great-grandmother had been a teacher at the first school to integrate in Virginia.
+The story had piqued so much interest from his teachers that they invited me to share the history with his class.
+As MLK Jr. Day approached again, I wondered if this story would be of interest to my younger son’s new preschool teacher.
+He had been a progressive educator his whole career.

-I shared this story with my son's new preschool teacher via email.
-Although I had questioned if I was being too personal sharing this story, something in me still felt it was important to write the email.
-The response that he sent me was unbelievable.
+Something kept telling me to share this story with my son's new teacher, so I finally wrote an email.
+His response one day later was incredible!
 He said that he was the grandson of a founding family of Burgundy Farm Country Day School.
 His father and uncle were two of its first students.
-This was remarkable!
-As we did the math, we realized that my father and his father had attended at the same time.
-The chance of us meeting seventy-one years later, in Los Angeles, on the other side of the country, was too extraordinary to ignore.
+As we did the math, we realized that my father and his father had attended the school at the same time, and that my grandmother likely could have been one of their teachers.
+The chance of us meeting seventy-one years later, in Los Angeles, on the other side of the country, was remarkable.

 The founders of Burgundy Farm had the vision to offer children “peace from fear—and an opportunity to develop courage and hope about themselves.”
 As the Washington Post reported at the 50 year anniversary of the school's integration, the students and faculty of color who had attended at that time remember it fondly.
 One student remembers "A whole live-and-let-live feeling permeated the place."